fmagno/me/content/about/index.md

 # Howdy!

-Here's a brief description of my work experience relevant to web development.
+Here's a brief description of my work experience relevant to software development.

 ---